CBD is drug that has negative side effects when misused and could bring problems to a college campus.

 “Cannabidiol (CBD) is one of the 60 naturally occurring cannabinoids found in a cannabis plant,” according to thecbdistillery.com

 Any prescription drug taken in high amounts can cause a multitude of side effects in a person’s body, and there’s no way to know how that person may react to the drug.
+It is important that CBD is used in a proper manner by people who need it.
+Disorders like anxiety have been effectively treated using CBD, which is why many people will be relieved to learn you can buy CBD oil in the UK courtesy of Blessed CBD.
+Often ingested through a disposable vape pen Canada.

 According to elixinol.com, the side effects of CBD are dry mouth, increased tremor in Parkinson’s patients, low blood pressure, lightheadedness and drowsiness.